G-S9N6DX06CF

 During the cold, dry, winter months when their insect food is scarce, they hibernate so they are rarely seen in winter.

-If they weigh less than 200 grams - they usually do not have enough reserves to survive through winter.
+If they weigh less than two hundred grams - they usually do not have enough reserves to survive through winter.

 What do hedgehogs eat?